CarlosGS/facemask-print-vertical/README.md

 Designs available:

+- Stacked: Prusa mask main part

+- Stacked: Protective visor by 3dverkstan

-- The A mask homologated in a hospital in Madrid
+- The A mask homologated in a hospital in Madrid (unfortunately I cannot recommend the design, simpler is better, so avoid this one)
   - Original B1 part
   - Stacked: B2 part

-- Stacked: Prusa mask main part

-- Stacked: Protective visor by 3dverkstan

 There is one empty layer between each part to allow an easy separation.
 Support material not needed.